qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 ### Star this Project ⭐

-If you find this open-source Laravel & Vue admin panel useful or interesting, I would greatly appreciate if you could star ⭐ the [GitHub repository](https://github.com/qaiswardag/myself).
+If you find this Laravel & Vue admin panel useful or interesting, I would greatly appreciate if you could star ⭐ the [GitHub repository](https://github.com/qaiswardag/myself).
 It helps to boost the project's visibility and encourages me to continue adding new features.

 To star the repository, simply click on the **Star** button located at the top-right corner of the GitHub page.
 Thank you in advance for your support! 🙌